rohitmujumdar/ContextQA/README.md

 2. FlowQA enhanced with prediction of meta information about the question
 3. FlowQA enhanced with attention

-Instructions to run each model : Please refer to the ReadME files inside each individual folder.
+Instructions to run each model : Please refer to the READMEs inside each individual folder.

 ### Project Video ###